esrlabs/chipmunk-docs/developer/src/architecture/protocols/transition.md

 However, comparing the performance of `FlatBuffers` and `Protobuf`, one can conclude that using `FlatBuffers` is justified in some cases and does indeed provide a performance boost.
 But the problem is that in `chipmunk`, there are simply no use cases where `FlatBuffers` performance would yield a noticeable and significant result.

 Therefore, as a result of the first stage of protocol implementation, it was decided to use `Protobuf` as the main protocol.

+## Stage 2

+After transitioning the main session and related APIs (error messages, events) to protobuf, a significant drawback of integrating protobuf into our solution has become evident.
+It's important to note that this problem isn't specific to protobuf but is a general issue applicable to any protocol we might implement in our solution.

+### Problem Overview

+In many cases, the backend sends data to the frontend that is associated with certain structures.
+For instance, we have an object `DltParserSettings` which is part of the `sources` crate. `DltParserSettings` also includes `DltFilterConfig`, which is part of an external crate `dlt_core`.
+The main object `DltParserSettings` is part of an even more complex object `ObserveOptions` that comes from the frontend.

+`ObserveOptions` needs to be included in a protobuf message for subsequent transmission.
+However, the structure of the object becomes quite complex:

+`ObserveOptions -> ParserType -> DltParserSettings -> DltFilterConfig`

+Using the classical approach, we generate Rust or TypeScript code for the given protocol (*.proto files) and then use the generated code for packing, unpacking, and sending messages.
+This approach inevitably involves deep and complex data conversion.
+For example,

+- `DltFilterConfigProtoMsg` → `DltFilterConfig`
+- `DltParserSettingsProtoMsg` → `DltParserSettings`
+- `ParserTypeProtoMsg` → `ParserType`
+- `ObserveOptionsProtoMsg` → `ObserveOptions`

+to ultimately obtain:

+`ObserveOptions -> ParserType -> DltParserSettings -> DltFilterConfig`

+Given the volume of such operations, transitioning to this protocol reduces flexibility and introduces potential error points.
+Moreover, some types might not match, for example, `usize` is not supported by protobuf.

+### Alternative Approach

+An alternative approach is generating *.desc files (binary protocol description).
+This method allows us to partially automate the process, but it doesn't eliminate the need to manually convert final types from protocol types (`ObserveOptionsProtoMsg` → `ObserveOptions`).
+Additionally, it doesn't solve type mismatch issues.